Last Updated on September 8, 2021 by YourBestCoffeeMachine

 How many times has it happened that you’ve gotten up in the morning but aren’t awake enough, or simply don’t have enough time, to wait for your coffee machine to whip up a coffee?
 And since you control everything, how many times has it happened that since you’re too sleepy or in a hurry, you completely mess your coffee up?
-Here I’m presuming most of you have gone through such an experience, if you have, you don’t even need to read on, go ahead and buy this coffee machine, you won’t get anything better, but you haven’t gotten through such an experience, read on to the pros and cons of this machine and decide whether you want to buy it or not.
+Here I’m presuming most of you have gone through such an experience.
+If you have, you don’t even need to read on, go ahead and buy the Nescafe Dolce Gusto Piccolo – this coffee machine will change your mornings for good!
+You won’t get anything better for the price!
+But don’t take our word for it, read on to the pros and cons of this machine and decide whether you want to buy it or not.

 If you have the Manual version, you push a lever to either the Hot or Cold side, and the amount of beverage that will come out is dependent on how long you push the lever, so you have full control of the coffee making process and its taste.
 But if you’re not a coffee maniac and just want something to wake you up, the automatic version will work best for you.